110-kenichi/mame/README.md

 *** Changes ***

+2.6.4.0 Supported dynamic wave form changing  on the SCC1 chip.
+You can change wave form by "MorphEnvelops" property in the FxS settings.
+        Removed force dump disabling hack on FM chips.
 2.6.3.0 Fixed RYTHM ch volume calculation on the YM2608 chip.
         Fixed SCCS, GPCS values calculation.
 		Improved sound channel assignment algorithm to keep last sounding channel.
 If you does not like this, please contact me.